DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 	- Wicked Ring
 		- Default setting changed to the RoR1 version. (existing config unaffected)

+	- Jar of Souls
+		- Added link to AI Blacklist (https://thunderstore.io/package/Moffein/AI_Blacklist/) to README due to reports of Scavengers receiving this equipment and instant-ending runs.

 - `1.3.6`
 	- Fixed a nullref with Clover.